Listeria Outbreak linked to El Abuelito Brand Hispanic-style fresh and soft cheeses

-As of February 19, 2021, ten people infected with the outbreak strain of Listeria monocytogenes have been reported from four states – Connecticut, Maryland, New York and Virginia.
-Illnesses started on dates ranging from October 20, 2020, to February 9, 2021, with nine recent illnesses in 2021.
+A total of 13 people infected with the outbreak strain of Listeria monocytogenes were reported from 4 states.
+Illnesses started on dates ranging from October 20, 2020, to March 17, 2021, with 12 illnesses occurring in 2021.

-State and local public health officials are interviewing people about the foods they ate in the month before they got sick.
-Of the four people interviewed, three reported eating at least one type of Hispanic-style fresh and soft cheese and all three reported eating queso fresco.
-Public health officials are continuing to interview sick people to try to identify and confirm a specific type or brand of cheese.
+State and local public health officials interviewed people about the foods they ate in the month before they got sick.
+Of the eleven people interviewed, eight (73%) reported eating at least one type of Hispanic-style fresh and soft cheese.
+Among the eight people, seven (88%) reported eating queso fresco-four specifically reported brands made by El Abuelito Cheese Inc., including El Abuelito brand and Rio Grande brand.

 El Abuelito Cheese, Inc. has recalled all queso fresco products made in the same facility with sell dates through 03/28/21.
 The products were sold under brand names of El Abuelito, Rio Grande, and Rio Lindo.
-At this time, El Abuelito Cheese has stopped producing and distributing all products.
+On February 27, El Abuelito Cheese Inc., expanded their recall to include all quesillo and requeson products that were made or packed at the same facility as the contaminated queso fresco.

 What to know about Listeria?